 They reasoned that they had ‘looked at depth into the concerns that have been brought to our attention concerning the genetic issues of these animals.’
 It was this that led to their decision.

 The spider ball python’s neurological problems are the only reason why some people don’t like them.
-The idea is that it’s cruel to breed snakes that have such a severe issue.
+The belief is that it’s cruel to breed snakes that have such a severe issue.

-But other breeders don’t take issue with spiders because they can eat, poo, shed and breed perfectly fine.
-Let’s look at the problems that a spider ball python has, and you can make your own decision.
+But other breeders don’t take issue with spiders because they can eat, go to the toilet, shed, and breed just fine.
+Let’s look at the problems that a spider ball python has, and you can make an informed decision on your own.

 Spider Ball Python Head Wobble Syndrome

 According to the Journal of Exotic Pet Medicine, spiders have a condition called ‘wobble syndrome.’
-This is where the snake can’t control their head and stop it moving from side to side.
+This is where the snake can’t control its head and stop it moving from side to side.